department-of-veterans-affairs/va.gov-team/products/disability/526ez/Research/2023-05-526ezLandingPagesRedesign/research-plan.md

 At least three who are age 55 or over
-At least three who are at most one year from discharge At least three who are filing for / have filed for a presumptive claim
+At least three who are at most one year from discharge At least three who are filing for / have filed for a presumptive claim At least three identifying as having a cognitiive disability that makes reading difficult

 **For mobile protoype (6):**
 At least three use mobile primarily/ proficient with mobile At least three (3) 55 or over
-At least three who are filing for / have filed for a presumptive claim At least three who are at most one year from discharge
+At least three who are filing for/have filed for a presumptive claim At least three who are at most one year from discharge At least three identifying as having a cognitiive disability that makes reading difficult

 **Screener for cohort 1 of mobile test** (3 people)